 We now spend more time scrolling through our screens than we do sleeping.
 Leave the average person in a room without a phone, and within 90 seconds they’ll be itching to get a handset back within their grip — fingers twitching in confusion.

-From getting a dish of any cuisine in the world delivered to your doorstep, to getting home in the early hours of the morning, to meeting a potential life partner — technology has made a habit of making our lives easier.
+From getting any cuisine in the world delivered to your doorstep to getting home in the early hours of the morning or meeting a potential life partner — technology has made a habit of making our lives easier.

-And, as more of us rely on our devices to conduct everything from our most personal relationships to our most significant business deals, there are select few entrepreneurs who are using the technological revolution to their serious advantage.
+And, as more of us rely on our devices to conduct everything from our most personal relationships to our most significant business deals, entrepreneurs are increasingly looking to use the technological revolution to their serious advantage.

-We spoke with the 26 year old founder and CEO of The Social Chain Group, the UK’s fastest growing social media marketing agency, Steven Bartlett, to give us his top tips on how to turn your scrolling habit into a success story.
+We spoke with the 27-year-old founder and CEO of The Social Chain Group, the UK’s fastest growing social media marketing agency, Steven Bartlett, to get his top tips on how to turn your scrolling habit into a success story.

 Make people feel something…

 We know, easier said than done.
 But, according to Bartlett this is the first rule of making a success of your business through social media.
 “The most fundamental principle of any social content is to make people feel something,” he says.

 “The amount of stuff you see that makes people feel totally indifferent is huge, I’d say even 85-90% of what’s out there.
 Indifference is the enemy, especially in social marketing.
 Messages online only travel if there is engagement, and that is spread by emotion.”

 He even suggests we might take inspiration from an unlikely source when it comes to tapping into an audience’s emotions, explaining “emotionally leverage cultural moments.
 Take Donald Trump — he is someone that popped onto the world political stage at a time when xenophobia was at an all time high, and he came in with a message that emotionally leveraged culture.

 “He said inflammatory things at a time when culture really cared about those things, and that’s like putting a match into a drum of gasoline.”